 We test our hypotheses in Nepal, a compelling case for examining how voter preferences, party linkages, and wealth interact.
-Nepal offers a combination of a growing middle class and declining poverty, yet middling economic growth and a population struggling with political and economic uncertainty (World Bank Group 2016).
+Nepal offers a combination of a growing middle class and declining poverty, yet middling economic growth and a population struggling with political and economic uncertainty (World Bank Group, 2016).
 Against the backdrop of these economic conditions, vote buying in Nepal has been a constant presence in the political landscape.
 All of those we interviewed in the pre-experiment phase agreed vote buying is widespread, particularly in rural areas.
 As one party leader said, "Everyone knows that parties are buying poor votes."
 A community leader said, "In a high competition situation, [vote buying] can have a big impact [on the election]."

 Similarly, the survey we used to collect the data for this work included a list experiment that estimated around a quarter of Nepali voters were offered bribes during the 2018 general election.
-While voting is purportedly secret in Nepal, respondents seem to consider them contingent: the list experiment estimates about a quarter of respondents were offered a bribe, but also that a quarter exchanged their votes for money.
-Further, respondents believe that vote buying is even more common than the list experiment implies: respondents guessed that somewhere between 41 and 56 per cent of voters sell their votes.
+While voting is purportedly secret in Nepal, respondents seem to consider vote-buying contingent: The list experiment estimates about a quarter of respondents were offered a bribe but also that a quarter exchanged their votes for money.
+Further, respondents believe that vote buying is even more common than the list experiment implies: Respondents guessed that somewhere between 41% and 56% of voters sell their votes.
 Politicians also routinely offer both cash and jobs for votes in the Nepali context.
-Qualitative work-interviews, focus groups, and a round-table with journalists and civil society organization members-informed our choice of these two forms of vote-buying offers for the conjoint experiment.
+Qualitative work-interviews. focus groups, and a round-table with journalists and civil society organization members-informed our choice of these two forms of vote-buying offers for the conjoint experiment.
 We also provided survey respondents with a menu of items that candidates potentially offered "directly to individual voters in return for their votes," to check the plausibility of the treatments.
-Sixty-four per cent selected cash and 60% selected jobs as among offered items.9
+Sixty-three per cent selected cash, and 60% selected jobs as among offered items.

 Nepal also has relatively free, fair, and competitive elections, which implies that voters, collectively, have the power to encourage or discourage various campaign tactics by candidates (e.g., vote buying) and in-office behaviors by elected officials (e.g., public goods provision).
-The Varieties of Democracy (V-Dem) Electoral Democracy Index scores Nepal a 0.62, comparable to the regional average for Latin America, and well above sub-Saharan Africa's 0.45.
-Nepal held local and national legislative elections on November 26 and December 7 of 2017.
-These elections were marked by sporadic violence and manipulation, but were judged largely free and fair by observers (European Union Election Observation Mission 2018), though there is more variation in elections at the local level (Coppedge, Gerring, Knutsen, Lindberg, Skaaning, Teorell, Altman, Bernhard, Fish, Cornell, Dahlum, Gjerlow, Glynn, Hicken, Krusell, Lührmann, Marquardt, McMann, Mechkova, Medzihorsky, Olin, Paxton, Pemstein, Pernes, von Römer, Seim, Sigman, Staton, Stepanova, Sundstöm, Tzelgov, Wang, Wig, Wilson & Ziblatt 2018).
-Turnout is also high, at nearly 70% during the 2017 elections, which were assessed to have "relatively stable and enduring political groups which compete for political influence at the national level" (Coppedge et al. 2018).
-In sum, the Nepali case provides fertile ground for examining attitudes towards clientelism and investigating how such attitudes vary with income.
+The Varieties of Democracy (V-Dem) Electoral Democracy Index (EDI) scores Nepal .62, comparable to the regional average for Latin America, and well above sub-Saharan Africa's .45.
+Nepal held local and national legislative elections on November 26 and December 7, 2017.
+These elections were marked by sporadic violence and manipulation but were judged largely free and fair by observers (European Union Election Observation Mission, 2018), though there is more variation in elections at the local level (Coppedge et al., 2018; Pemstein et al., 2022).
+Turnout is also high, at nearly 70% during the 2017 elections, which were assessed to have "relatively stable and enduring political groups which compete for political influence at the national level" (Coppedge et al., 2018).
+In sum, the Nepali case provides fertile ground for examining attitudes toward clientelism and investigating how such attitudes vary with income.